icecube/ppc/doc/index.rst

   - one integer parameter [gpu]

     Process particle simulation in f2k format from stdin.
 The muons must have been processed by mmc with the "-recc" option, which prints out all muon segments individually as "amu" particles.
+An additional (to the f2k spec) TR particle "ph" can be specified, which inserts a photon (or integer number of photons, exactly specified and inserted as is, without sampling a Poisson distribution around given number or scaling for oversize).
 Here is an example of f2k input to ppc:

     ::